 A video gallery that collects and categorizes video content from across Core Concepts: Chemistry.

 Digital flashcards available through Quizlet.
 These study aids can be used within any browser on a laptop, PC, or mobile device.
-Cards can also be experienced with Quizlet's iOS app, Quizlet's Android app, or a variety of free third-party flashcard apps for iOS, Android, and Windows Phone devices.
+Cards can also be experienced with Quizlet's iOS app, Quizlet's Android app, or a variety of free third-party flashcard apps for iOS and Android devices.
 Learn more at the Quizlet Help Center.

 Chemical Reactions: Moving Molecules, an interactive activity that encourages students to explore the science behind the chemical reactions of everyday life.